mrezabayat/iamsorush/content/posts/linux-commands/index.md

 tree -d -L 2
 ```

+* `-d`: show only directories
-`-d` to show only directories, `-L 2` to show only 2 layers of subdirectories.
+* `-L 2`: show only 2 layers of subdirectories

 On some Linux distros `tree` is not available by default, you have to install it.

 Get the size of a directory (I read it "dush"):